6 people shot outside Oregon concert; suspect not in custody | Law-Order

 “We at the WOW Hall want to thank all first responders who came so quickly to ensure everyone's safety and administer first aid,” the message said.
 “We believe all staff and volunteers are safe and accounted for.”
 Investigators have not determined whether the shooting was random or targeted, the police chief said.

-Eugene is located about 110 miles (177 km) south of Portland, Oregon.
+Eugene is located about 110 miles (177 kilometers) south of Portland, Oregon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)